Topological analysis of brain dynamical signals indicates signatures of seizure susceptibility: Discussion

-Even today, a significant percentage of epileptic patients go unnoticed for long time or do not fully respond to drug treatment \cite{loscher2020drug}.
-This challenges suggest that our understanding of underlying epileptogenetic mechanisms is still limited and can result into poor screening capabilities and a lack of specific diagnoses.
-Quantitative analysis of seizure susceptibility has the potential to transform the clinical approach towards patients.
-An accurate signal could provide additional screening capabilities to identify susceptible patients early on and promptly initiate treatment.
-In addition, it may help forecasting states close to seizure onsets, triggering warnings and interventions.
-Integrating multi-faceted approaches \cite{baud2018multi, krook2013demand} for quantifying seizure risks, building on automated TDA-based assessment of seizure precursors and potentially embedded in portable devices \cite{brinkmann2021seizure}, has the potential to improve the long-term monitoring and treatment of people living with epilepsy.
+Even today, a significant percentage of epileptic patients do not fully respond to drug treatment \cite{loscher2020drug}.
+Our understanding of underlying epileptogenetic mechanisms is still limited and can result in poor screening capabilities and a lack of specific diagnoses.
+Quantitative analysis of seizure susceptibility with TDA has the potential to complement the clinical approach to epilepsy.
+It could enhance early screening, enabling the identification of at-risk patients and timely initiation of treatment.
+TDA could also aid in forecasting seizure onsets, complementing existing approaches \cite{krook2013demand, baud2018multi, brinkmann2021seizure}.
+Translating these methods to human datasets, such as EEG or MEG recordings, would require assessing the robustness of persistent topological metrics on LFP and EEG signal.
+It could open new avenues for detecting latent epilepsy, monitoring disease progression, or tailoring treatments.
+Overall, our study demonstrates that, by bridging dynamical systems theory and neuroscience, TDA provides a novel perspective on brain activity that complements traditional analytical approaches.